burntcustard/DeskBot-Zero/setup.md

-Work in progress instructions for setting up and using the robot via an external PC, via a microSD card reader and then WiFi.
+Work in progress instructions for setting up and using the robot via an external PC with a microSD card reader and WiFi.

-These should would work on any Unix based OS, or the general ideas would work with a Windows PC.
+These are written to work on any Unix based OS, but the general ideas would work with a Windows PC.

 ### Headless Raspberry Pi Zero setup